Co-Labs for Innovation: Questions & Answers

 How do I join a Co-Lab?

-Complete this short application by Sunday, October 14th at midnight.
+Complete this short enrollment form .
 We’ll be accepting team members on a rolling basis, so complete it as soon as you can!
-The application should take about 10-15 minutes to complete and you can preview the application questions before getting started.
+The form should take 5-10 minutes to complete and you can preview the questions before getting started.

 Will you offer PDPs, grad credit, or stipends?